russhughes/st7789_mpy/README.md

     - `backlight` sets the pin connected to the displays backlight enable input.
 The displays backlight input can often be left floating or disconnected as the backlight on some displays are always powered on and cannot be turned off.

     - `rotation` 0-0 degrees, 1-90 degrees, 2-180 degrees, 3-270 degrees

+    - `color_order` set the color order used by the driver st7789.RGB and st7789.BGR are supported.

     - `buffer_size` If a buffer_size is not specified a dynamically allocated buffer is created and freed as needed.
 If a buffer_size is specified it must be large enough to contain the largest bitmap, font character and/or decoded JPG image used (Rows * Columns * 2 bytes, 16bit colors in RGB565 notation).
 Dynamic allocation is slower and can cause heap fragmentation so garbage collection (GC) should be enabled.